vishwakalyanaraman/Pornhub-Comment-Analysis/README.md

 #Step 4: Further works

 I will be working on correlating words with genres and possibly performing sentiment analysis on the comments to determine the ratio of postive to negative comments.
+There is tons of scope in terms of producing interesting graphs with this data.